engahmed10/hash_calculator-a/README.md

 # README

-Enterr Your Test and get Your all kind of hashes
+Enter Your Text and get all type of hashes